woojiahao/tp/docs/UserGuide.md

 **Notes:**

 1. `INDEX` uses positive integers which we define as integers that are strictly greater than `0`.
-2. UniCa$h divides the error handling for `INDEX` into two cases, non-positive integers, i.e. `<= 0` values, are treated as invalid command formats while values that exceed the transaction list will be treated as being an invalid index as the supported values are `[1, transaction list size]`.
+2. UniCa$h divides the error handling for `INDEX` into two cases, invalid numbers (non-positive integers, i.e. `<= 0` values, values larger than `Integer.MAX_VALUE` or non-integer values e.g. `10.2`) are treated as invalid command formats while values that exceed the transaction list will be treated as being an invalid index as the supported values are `[1, transaction list size]`.

 <div class="callout callout-info" markdown="span">
 For more clarity about how commands are parsed and why `INDEX` is parsed this way, please refer to our [developer guide](DeveloperGuide.html#delete-transaction) on how some commands like `delete_transaction` handles `INDEX`.